-Step 1 - Setting up the waiting list
+Setting up your waiting list

-In your booking options you have control over whether or not your waiting list is turned on, and at what intervals your customers on the waiting list are alerted of a space becoming available.
+In your Booking options, you have control over whether or not your waiting list is turned on and at what intervals your customers on the waiting list are alerted of a space becoming available.

 In the example settings above, if a space becomes available, the first person on the list will be notified and has 30 minutes to go through and make a booking before the next customer on the list is notified.

-When an event is fully booked the customer will see a green 'Join waiting list' button.
+With your waiting list enabled and when an event is fully booked, your customer will see a green Join waiting list button:

-Step 3 - Locating and managing an event waiting list
+Locating and managing an event waiting list